How To Fix Steam Keeps Freezing and Not Responding on PC

 Follow these steps:

-Fix 5.
-Update your Graphics Driver
+7. Update Your Graphics Driver

 To play a PC game using the steam client without any glitches crashes or freezing you need updated graphics card drivers.
 If the graphics card drivers are outdated to faulty you will have to deal with random crashing errors.

-You can updateΒ NVIDIA/AMDΒ GPUΒ drivers manually by visiting their official sites but finding the latest correct driver is often difficult.
+You can update NVIDIA/AMD GPU drivers manually by visiting their official sites but finding the latest correct driver is often difficult.

 So we recommend you download Driver Easy on your PC.
 It’s a driver updater tool that will automatically scan and update all the system’s old drivers.
 All you need to do is to:

-You can also create aΒ restore point, in case an updated driver causes the problem you can revert to its previous version.
+You can also create a restore point, in case an updated driver causes the problem you can revert to its previous version.

-Fix 6.
-Close Unnecessary Programs From Running Automatically
+8. Close Unnecessary Programs

 In order to fox Steam keeps freezing or not responding you need to make sure that no unnecessary programs run while the steam running.